annikamljn/CSS145-Group8-Proposal3/README.md

 ---

 ### Project Pages and Features
-1. **Dataset** – Provides a preview of the Coffee Reviews Dataset used in this project.
+1. `Dataset` – A preview of the Coffee Reviews Dataset, the dataset used for this project.
-2. **Data Preprocessing** – Cleans the data by removing null values, duplicates, and outliers; tokenizes text data; and encodes categorical data for model training.
+2. `Data Pre-processing` – Processing the data by removing nulls, duplicates, and outliers, tokenizing text data, and encoding object columns.
-3. **Exploratory Data Analysis (EDA)** – Examines data distribution, variable correlations, and feature patterns through visualizations like pie charts, word clouds, histograms, and bar charts.
+3. `EDA` – An Exploratory Data Analysis that focuses on data distribution and correlation of variables tailored for the models we aim to develop.
+These are visualized through pie charts, word clouds, histograms, and bar charts.
-4. **Coffee Price Prediction Model** – Uses a Random Forest Regressor to predict coffee prices based on categorical data.
+4. `Coffee Price Prediction Model` – A model that uses Random Forest Regressor to predict coffee prices based on categorical data.
-5. **Sentiment Intensity Analysis Model** – Employs a Random Forest Regressor to predict ratings from coffee descriptions, enabling sentiment analysis based on customer reviews.
+5. `Sentiment Intensity Analysis Model` – A model that uses Random Forest Regressor to predict ratings based on coffee descriptions.
-6. **Coffee Recommendation Model** – Utilizes a TF-IDF vectorizer and cosine similarity to recommend similar coffees based on descriptions.
+6. `Coffee Recommendation Model` – A model that uses TF-IDF vectorizer and cosine similarity to curate coffee recommendations based on similar descriptions.
-7. **Coffee Clustering Model** – Uses K-means clustering to group coffees based on pricing and rating patterns for deeper segmentation.
+7. `Coffee Clustering Model` – A model that uses K-means to group coffees based on price and rating patterns.
-8. **Conclusion** – Summarizes the findings, insights, and observations from the analysis and models.
+8. `Conclusion` – Contains a summary of the processes and insights gained from the previous steps.

 ---